 If I told you that this Sunday there was going to be a group of people sitting together at the front of church wearing white gowns, what would be your guess in identifying them?
 Most likely you would guess that they were confirmands and that it was Confirmation Sunday.
 In the present setting of the Lutheran Church your guess would almost certainly be correct.
 At the same time, that correct identification says a great deal about the piety and life of our Church today.

-If you had asked that question of someone in North Africa or Italy in the fifth or sixth century A.D., the answer would have been quite different.
+If you had asked that question of someone in North Africa or Italy in the fourth or fifth century A.D., the answer would have been quite different.
 They would have correctly guessed that those in white gowns were the Christians who had just been baptized at the Vigil of Easter.
 As they came up from the water of the baptismal font (something that was deep enough for them to enter the water up to their waist) they were clothed with a white gown.
 This gown was meant to recall the apostle Paul’s words to the Galatians: “For as many of you as were baptized into Christ have put on Christ” (3:27).
 The newly baptized Christians wore their white gowns and sat together in services during the first week of Easter (the octave).

 We see a remnant of this practice in the white chrism gown that is placed on a baby after he or she is baptized.
 While the directions in the Lutheran Service Book Agenda simply say, “The pastor may place a white garment on the newly baptized,” we tend to assume that this only true of infants.
 I don’t believe that I have ever seen an adult baptism in the Lutheran Church where the individual was clothed with a white gown after baptism.
 I dare say that people would find this very odd.
 They would probably say that it wasn’t “Lutheran.”
 They might even call it “Baptist” since in that tradition individuals are known to wear white gowns for their baptism by immersion.